 How a Blueprint Determines Job Cost

 Here’s how it goes.
-An architect draws up plans with stated desires of the client.
+An architect draws up plans with the stated desires of the client.
 The contractor puts prices on the job based on average costs stated on plans.
 For example, the plans might specify 500 square feet of ceramic tile, at an average cost of 50 cents per square foot.
-That’s why it’s really important to know the products you want installed before plans are drawn up.
+That’s why it’s really important to know the products you want to be installed before plans are drawn up.
 (More on that in a minute.)